davidgfnet/wireshark-whatsapp/README.md

 Ubuntu users may install the plugin using launchpad repo: https://launchpad.net/~wireshark-whatsapp/+archive/ppa

-Windows users may find a nightly build at: http://davidgf.net/nightly/wireshark-whatsapp/win32/
+Windows users may find releases at: https://www.gosell.it/product/whatsapp-dissector-for-wireshark-26

 Build and install
 -----------------